jock-dalby/functionalProgramming/README.md

 The same message will be printed to the console, but now other code can continue while the greeting is being fetched.

 #.catch()
 A promise can also represent a failure.
-If the network goes down and the greeting can’t be fetched from the web service, you can register to handle the failure using the second argument to the promise’s then method:
+If the network goes down and the greeting can’t be fetched from the web service, you can register to handle the failure using the .catch method:
 ```js
 var greetingPromise = sayHello();
 greetingPromise